 Basis of Presentation and Principles of Consolidation - The accompanying financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries from the dates of their acquisitions.
+The consolidated financial statements include the accounts of MasterCraft Boat Holdings, Inc. ("Holdings") and its wholly owned subsidiaries from the dates of their acquisitions.
+Holdings and its subsidiaries collectively are referred to herein as the "Company."
 All significant intercompany accounts and transactions have been eliminated in consolidation.

-Holdings has no independent operations and no material assets, other than its wholly owned equity interests in its subsidiaries, as of June 30, 2021 and 2020, and no material liabilities.
-As of June 30, 2021 and 2020, Holdings had no material contingencies, long-term obligations, or guarantees other than a guarantee of its subsidiaries' long-term debt (see Note 8).
+Holdings has no independent operations and no material assets, other than its wholly owned equity interests in its subsidiaries, as of June 30, 2022 and 2021, and no material liabilities.
+As of June 30, 2022 and 2021, Holdings had no material contingencies, long-term obligations, or guarantees other than a guarantee of its subsidiaries' long-term debt (see Note 7).